Save Money on Healthcare and Dependent Care

 - Pre-tax contributions are withheld from your pay in equal amounts over the calendar year.

 Money left in your FSA at the end of the grace period is forfeited and cannot be returned to you.
 This is called the “Use it or Lose it” rule.
-You must incur eligible expenses by December 31 and submit them for reimbursement before March 31, 2021.
+You must incur eligible expenses by December 31, 2022.

 How To Use FSA Funds

-- Review Eligibility Before Purchase - Review the list of eligible expenses here or contact McGriff customer service team at 1-800-930-2441.
+- Review Eligibility Before Purchase - Review the list of eligible expenses here or contact BRI customer service team

 Why was my card declined?